PastorD/ensemblempc/core/interactive_demo/interactive.md

 pip install pyqt5 pyqtgraph
 ```

-It is very fast and the syntax is easy.
+It is very fast and the syntax is easy, [example](https://stackoverflow.com/questions/42007434/slider-widget-for-pyqtgraph/42011414)

 ![pyqtgraph](pyqtgraph_slider.gif)